madox2/vim-ai/README.md

 Now you can select text and run it with command `:AIEdit /grammar`.

 See [roles-example.ini](./roles-example.ini) for more examples.

+## Local LLM

+If you set up the `LOCAL_LLM_URL` environment variable to point to your locally running LLM server (or any other openAI API compatible server) vim-ai will use this endpoint instead of `https://api.openai.com`

+# set it as an environment variable
+export LOCAL_LLM_URL="YOUR_LOCAL_LLM_HOST:PORT"

 ## Key bindings